WorldofKerry/Python2Verilog/README.md

 Based on my experimentation with a [C to Verilog converter](https://github.com/WorldofKerry/c2hdl)

+Supported functions:

+- If
+- While
+- For range

 ## Working Tests

 I recommend [EDA Playground](https://edaplayground.com/) for testing the verilog code.